Love these cult beauty products? Great, but they’re not clean…. Why not try some organic beauty dupes instead?

 Lancome’s Renergie Lift foundation gets rave reviews for its moisturizing texture and added SPF 20.
 Customers say that it gives enough coverage to cover light hyperpigmentation and never settles in fine lines, even without a primer.
 This is all certainly true, but once again, this French brand is marked by PETA as doing animal testing.
 And of course, like most mainstream beauty brands, this one comes packed with chemical colourants and preservatives.

-I’ve personally tried both brands, and while they are remarkably similar in terms of hues and coverage, because it never tests on animals and contains only natural ingredients, ILIA’s tinted moisturiser definitely comes out on top.
-Like Lancome’s product, it contains SPF 20, but there’s much more to it than that.
+I’ve personally tried both brands.
+While they are remarkably similar in terms of hues and coverage, because it never tests on animals and contains only natural ingredients, ILIA’s tinted moisturiser definitely comes out on top.
+Plus, like Lancome’s product, it contains an SPF but it’s an SPF of 40 instead of 20!
+And there’s even more to it than that.

-8. MAC Ruby Woo Lipstick Dupe: Inglot Red 408
+9. Instead of MAC Ruby Woo Lipstick

-Inglot Red 408, on the other hand, is a high quality, long lasting matte lipstick enriched with natural ingredients such as macadamia nut oil and avocado butter tp protect the lips, while the non-sticky, long lasting formula ensures even application.
+Inglot Red 408, on the other hand, is a high quality, long lasting matte lipstick enriched with natural ingredients such as macadamia nut oil and avocado butter to protect the lips.
+Its non-sticky, long lasting formula ensures even application.